StratifyLabs/StratifyLabs.github.io/_posts/2018-02-26-Understanding-Stratify-OS.md

 }
 ```

 The program above launches "HelloWorld" that is installed in the local folder "/home".
 If "HelloWorld" exists in RAM or flash, it will be executed.
-If not it will be dynamically installed to flash and executed.
+If not, it will be dynamically installed to flash and executed.

 Sys::launch() calls a Stratify OS function called launch().
 Most system calls are based on the standard C library or POSIX API.
 However, because the Cortex M architecture does not have an MMU, launch() is used in lieu of the exec() and fork() function families.